rcap107/retrieve-merge-predict/README.md

 # binary case
 python prepare_metadata.py -s binary data/binary/
 ```
-Running the indexing step on the given tables takes about ~15 minutes on our cluster.
+Running the indexing step takes about ~15 minutes on our cluster.

 ## Running the experiments
 The sample script `example_config.sh` runs a single, shortened run: the results will not necessarily be accurate, but it